-I know that our Members of County Assemblies (MCAs) were demoralized by what happened in Embu County.
-I feel that we still need to encourage them to bring more Governors to the Senate for impeachment.
-We will also impeach them and even if the courts will, maybe, do what they did with Governor Wambora's case again, the message will have gone across.
+I know that our members of county assemblies (MCAs) in the counties were really demoralized by what happened in Embu County.
+I feel that we still need to encourage them, that they should continue to bring more Governors here by way of impeachment.
+We will also impeach them and even if the courts will maybe do what they did with Governor Wambora's case again, the message will have gone across.